ddbj/w3const_base/README.md

 splitff.sh -f <flatfile> -s <number of lines>
 ~~~

-## getorganisminfoFF.py
+## getorganismdivFF.py
-Obtain organism, taxid, taxnomyc division for a target entry from the flatfile.
-In the case of ENV or taxid=0, taxonomic division is obtained from Entrez search by using the beginning /organism as a query.
+Obtain or search taxnomyc division for a target entry from the flatfile, Entrez, or local taxonomy dump file.
+In the case of ENV or taxid=0, taxonomic division is obtained from Entrez search or tax dump file by using the beginning of the /organism as a query.

 ### Usage
 ~~~
+e.g.1
+getorganismdivFF.py  -i <flatfile> -a <accession num>
+e.g.2
-getorganisminfoFF.py  -i <flatfile> -a <accession num>
+getorganismdivFF.py  -i <flatfile> -a <accession num> -p <tax dump directory>
 ~~~

 ## jParser & transChecker